Pratikshinde55/Kubernetes-Rolling-update/README.md

 ## Step 2: Rollout with new version v2:
 We can do Roll Out by using two approach:
 1. **Offline way (That is add new version in YAML file and apply that file again)**
-    - Now i use new version image that version v2 in my Deployment file: (Only add new image/tag, We don't change other code)
+    - Now i use new version image that `Version v2` in my Deployment file: (Only add new image/tag, We don't change other code)

       ![version-2-deployment](https://github.com/user-attachments/assets/3bfa38a3-eaed-442a-9340-35a663ec95d5)